 We did some activities to correspond with the books and reinforce the concepts of filling the buckets of others which also helps to fill our own.

-After I read the kids Have you Filled a Bucket Today?, we talked about the concepts a bit and then I had the kids each decorate a plastic bucket.
+After I read the kids Have you Filled a Bucket Today?, we talked about the concepts a bit and then I had each of the kids decorate a plastic bucket.
 They used Sharpies, googly eyes and eye stickers.
 They also coloured a small bucket using a sheet that I had printed out from here and added their name and then glued that onto the other side of their bucket.

 Using the whiteboard, we brainstormed ideas for how we could be bucket fillers and things that would be considered bucket dippers.
 I think this was a good exercise for those of my kids who are visual learners.